 “We create experiences that touch the heart.”
 In our increasingly digital world, it may surprise some to learn that creating engaging physical experiences for brands is still a priority for marketing leaders.
 Christian Lachel is an architect of these experiences through his work at BRC Imagination Arts creating “homes” for brands like Ford and Jameson.
 We explored all of this and more on this week’s On Brand podcast.

 “As marketing leaders, we have to give up control.”
 As CEO of Marketing Insider Group, author Michael Brenner knows a thing or two about marketing and leadership.
 With a career ranging from startups to SAP and Nielsen, Brenner helps organizations understand how they can build a better brand by answering the tough questions on strategy and leadership.
 We discussed all of this and more on this week’s episode of the On Brand podcast.

 “You have to be able to let go.”
 As brand builders, we’re used to being in control of our brands.
 But that’s something we have to get over today.
 Our brands are owned not by us — but by our community.
 Nicole Ertas knows this.
 That’s why she helps companies like Wrigley, Johnson & Johnson, and General Mills become what she calls “Free Range Brands.”
 This is also the focus of her new book.
 We spoke about all of this and more on this week’s On Brand podcast.

-On this week’s Social Sound Bite – recorded live at the KXIC studios in Iowa City — Jerry and I discussed the latest social media insights from the 2017 Infinite Dial study from Edison Research (I also explained why this is one of my favorite data sources).
+On this week’s Social Sound Bite – recorded live at the KXIC studios in Iowa City — Jerry and I discussed the latest on how marketers are using social media.
+While many rate it as effective, most marketers aren’t confident in their ROI measurement.
 Listen for the full sound bite and enjoy these useful links to the news, trends, and tips included in this week’s show.